PlayStation Portable (PSP) Architecture

 Notice the two holes surrounding the mini USB port to hold an accessory.

-The funny thing is that these gadgets were also available for Pocket PCs and PDAs as well.
-It makes you wonder if Sony envisioned the PSP as a Pocket PC for youngsters.
+The interesting part is that these type of peripherals were already available in the Pocket PCs and PDAs market as well.
+This makes you wonder if Sony envisioned the PSP as a Pocket PC for youngsters.

 Home console connectivity

-This was many years before the Wii U launched, eh?
-Unfortunately, only a handful of PS3 games supported Remote Play, meaning users could only navigate through the menus, do some multimedia and play PlayStation 1 games.
+The idea actually predated the launch of the Wii U. Unfortunately, only a handful of PS3 games supported Remote Play, meaning users could only navigate through the menus, do some multimedia, and play PlayStation 1 games.

 Operating System

 Over the years, the program in charge of controlling a given console before a game starts has become more and more convoluted – mainly due to the increasing need for security and services (updatable APIs, online multiplayer, multimedia, etc.).
-The PSP will try to fit all of that in very constrained hardware.
-Now, I don’t mean to say that the result will be mediocre, but many decisions are the result of balancing costs, performance and robustness.
+The PSP tries to accommodate all of this within very constrained hardware.
+Now, I don’t mean to say that the outcome is mediocre, but many decisions are the result of balancing costs, performance, and robustness.

 Architecture and design

-First and foremost, the PSP contains a hidden, undocumented 4 KB ROM inside Tachyon where the boot-loader is.
+First and foremost, the PSP contains a hidden, undocumented 4 KB ROM inside Tachyon.
+This is where the bootloader resides [31].
 In other words, upon powering on, the CPU will start by looking for instructions in there.
 That ROM has many names, including ‘Bootrom’, ‘Pre-IPL’ and ‘Lib-PSP iplloader’.
-The latter is the internal codename used by Sony.

 The rest of the system is installed on 32 MB of NAND Flash memory found in the motherboard.
 Here is where the majority of the PSP’s Operating System (OS) resides.